getredash/website/src/pages/kb/open-source/dev-guide.md

 hide_topics: true
 ---

-Redash is a Python (3) and Javascript app.
+Redash is a Python (3) and Javascript / Typescript app.
 To fully run Redash you will also need PostgreSQL (version 9.6 or newer) and Redis (version 3 or newer).
 While it's not needed in production, for development you will need a recent version of Node.js (latest LTS version is recommended).

-On the backend we use Flask, Celery and SQLALchemy (along with many other packages) and on the frontend we use ES6, React and Webpack for bundling.
+On the backend we use Flask, RQ and SQLALchemy (along with many other packages) and on the frontend we use ES6, React and Webpack for bundling.

 {% callout %}